Krishh0711/chemimart/README.md

 # Chemimart Project

-This is a Chemimart Platform That Enables Businesses to set up and Run an Online Store
+This is a ChemiMart Platform that enables businesses to set up and run an online Store

 ## Setup